Table of Contents

 - Acute infarction: Few hours up to days after the infarction, characterized by the typical monophasic ST-elevation

 - Intermediate stage: The ST-elevation and R-spike decrease, so-called poor R-wave progression occurs, as well as enlargement of the Q-spike, which, as a Pardee-Q, signals the end of the myocardium, and a pointed negativity of the T-wave develops

 - Final stage: More than six months after the infarction, the changes of the QRS complex remain, while the ST-segment and the T-wave go back to normal

 Localization of infarction

-Depending on in which lead of the ECG the changes are detected, this provides information on which coronary artery is likely obstructed and where the infarction is located.
-In exams, students are often asked to explain that an anterior myocardial infarction leads to ECG changes in leads V1-V6, aVL and I.
+Depending on in which lead of the ECG that changes are detected, this provides information on which coronary artery is likely obstructed and where the infarction is located.
+In exams, students are often asked to explain the process of how anterior myocardial infarction leads to ECG changes in leads V1-V6, aVL and I.

 This frequently affects the proximal part of the anterior interventricular artery.
-Changes in leads V1 and V2, however, point to a posterior myocardial infarction, whetere the posterior descending artery being affected frequently.
+Changes in leads V1 and V2, however, point to a posterior myocardial infarction, where the posterior descending artery is being affected frequently.

 Medical imaging for myocardial infarction